 People flock to the town of Oia just to see the sunset.
 We were lucky enough to get a rooftop table at a restaurant which was a perfect venue from which to enjoy this magnificent phenomenon.

 Due to its volcanic past, Santorini has very unusual beaches.
-Click here to see a list of the top ten beaches on the island.
 We spent a day at the Agios Georgios beach near Perissa.
 We chose it due to its black volcanic pebbles, something we had never seen before.
 Just a warning, since black absorbs heat, it’s rather difficult to walk barefoot on this beach.
 Most people leave their flip flops very close to the water.
 Definitely an experience, we highly recommend it.

 As much as we love exploring, island life is supposed to be all about relaxing and a lack of schedules.
 So we spent countless hours enjoying meals together, having conversations over bottles of ouzo – all on the rooftop of our Greek cave house.